ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 distributed ledger technology.
 Primarily, the Coordinator is tasked with general facilitation, organization and prioritization of development efforts.
 Secondarily, the Coordinator is the public spokesperson for protocol development efforts.
-The Coordinator works closely with the Assistance Corrdinator(s) to aquire and diseminate information throughout the Community.
+The Coordinator works closely with the Assistance Coordinator(s) to acquire and disseminate information throughout the Community.

 Coordinator Key Performance Indicators
 * Maintain transparent communications with:
   * BitShares Community, Committee, BBF and the public
-  * Elected BitShares Spokesperson, BitShares Leagal Representative and other elected representatives
+  * Elected BitShares Spokesperson, BitShares Legal Representative and other elected representatives
   * BitShares UI Project Manager and other BitShares project leads with the GitHub Organization
 * Maintain prioritized backlog of issues/feature requests
 * Maintain project roadmap TODO: add [link]()